taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 The outside temperature now reads 44.6 deg celsius, while the inside temperature has only gone up to 26.3 deg celsius.

-Iri stares open mouthed at the jungle around them.
+Iri stares open mouthed at the jungle around them, as Asoka marvels at their outfit's range of protective abilities.

-Iri: *"Wow...!"*

 Asoka: *"Cuttlefish cloth is **awesome**!
 How far are we now?"*